 For further information, see our Guide to law enforcement processing.

 Part 3 of the Data Protection Act 2018 brings the EU Law Enforcement Directive EU2016/680 into UK law.
 This complements the GDPR and sets out requirements for processing personal data for criminal law enforcement purposes.
-Part 3 of the Data Protection Act 2018 will continue to be law after exit date, with some specific amendments to the transfers provisions to reflect that the UK is no longer an EU member state.
+Part 3 of the Data Protection Act 2018 will continue to be law after exit date, with some specific amendments to the transfer provisions to reflect that the UK is no longer an EU member state.

 Most of your obligations will not be affected.
 The two key areas to consider are: